I was born in 1962 in Herefordshire, UK, a county I still love for its quiet natural beauty.

 From my early teens I loved improvising at the piano and writing music.
 I studied organ with Roy Massey, the organist of Hereford cathedral, passing the A.R.C.O. organ diploma at the age of 17.

 I was a pupil at Hereford Cathedral School, then organ scholar at St. Peter’s College, Oxford University.
 I have a BA (1st class) in Music from Oxford.

 As a composer in the last 10 years I have focussed mainly on writing classical choral music, particularly sacred works.
 This has included many commissions, especially for Gloucester Cathedral, as well as works for the cathedral choirs of Worcester, Hereford and Brecon.

 In 1991 I married Claire McDonald and we settled in Worcester.
-Claire is a fiddler from Scotland and my love of folk music grew over the years as a result of our playing together.
+Claire is a music teacher and fiddler from Scotland and my love of folk music grew over the years as a result of our playing together.
 I have written a lot of pieces for us to play, particularly with our band Kings & Folk.
-We have performed at musical festivals, folk clubs, country churches and village halls.
-Our CDs have been played on BBC Radio 3 & Radio Scotland, French radio, and various local BBC stations.
+We have performed in many musical festivals, folk clubs, country churches and village halls over the years.
+Our CDs have been played on BBC Radio 3 & Radio Scotland, French radio and various local BBC stations.

-We have 3 sons: James, David and Michael.
-James is a professional music producer working in London; he was part of the electronic dance music duo NVOY for several years and now creates bespoke sync work for adverts.
+We have 3 sons.
+Our eldest, James, is a professional music producer in London; he was part of the electronic dance music duo NVOY for several years and now works on bespoke sync work for adverts. www.jamesphilipking.com.